PalAman-git/EventFlow/README.md

 - [x] add worker to process the events
 - [ ] ensure worker delivers event to the consumer

-# EventFlow

-EventFlow is an event processing system that allows producers to publish events and consumers to subscribe to specific event types through webhooks.

 ## Getting Started

 ### Prerequisites